armada-alliance/armada-alliance/services/website/content/en/blogs/what-is-defi.md

 ##

-Since the DeFi summer of 2020, one of the hottest topics discussed in the cryptocurrency and digital asset space is decentralized finance or DeFi.
-With massive growths in "total value locked" and active users of various protocols, we have seen a sort of crypto Gold Rush accompanied by a Wild West-style code of conduct.
+Since the DeFi summer of 2020, one of the hottest topics discussed in the [cryptocurrency](/en/terms/cryptocurrency.md) and [digital asset](/en/terms/digital-asset.md) space is decentralized finance or DeFi.
+With massive growths in [total value locked](/en/terms/total-value-locked.md) and active users of various protocols, we have seen a sort of crypto Gold Rush accompanied by a Wild West-style code of conduct.

-In DeFi, we see the great benefits of decentralization, unheard-of returns on investment, equal access to all users, and much more.
+In DeFi, we see the great benefits of [decentralization](en/terms/decentralized.md), unheard-of returns on investment, equal access to all users, and much more.
 But we also see the flip side of this financial freedom like scams, rug-pulls, insider trading, network outages, and hacks.
 Let's take a closer look into what DeFi is and why it is vital to the future success of cryptocurrencies and digital assets.

 ## What is DeFi?